j-a-n/lovelace-wallpanel/docs/media-info.md

 Possible option values are: `long`, `short`, `narrow`, `numeric` and `2-digit`.
 See [toLocaleDateString options](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleDateString) for details.

+The following placeholders can also be used:

+* `image.url`: The full URL of the media item.
+* `image.path`: The complete path to the media item.
-The `image.relativePath` placeholder is replaced with the pathname to the current image, relative to the `image_url` configuration parameter. `image.url` is the complete URL of the image, while `image.path` is the image path.
+* `image.relativePath`: The path to the current media item, relative to the `image_url` configuration parameter.
+* `image.folderName`: The name of the folder containing the media file.
-`image.folderName` contains the name of the parent folder.
+* `image.filename`: The name of the media file.

 **Examples**